Texas A&M vs. LSU NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Texas A&M and its opponents have gone over the current 45.5-point total in seven of 12 games (58.3%) this season.
+- Texas A&M's games this season have gone over 46.5 points seven of 12 times.

-- LSU and its opponents have combined to score more than 45.5 points in six of 11 games this season.

-- The combined points per game average of the two teams, 56.9, is 11.4 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 56.9, is 10.4 points greater than Saturday's over/under.

-- This contest's over/under is 5.1 points above the 40.4 these two squads combine to surrender per game this season.
+- These two squads combine to allow 40.4 points per game, 6.1 fewer than this contest's over/under.

 Texas A&M Stats and Trends

-- The Aggies have been favored by 6.5 points or more seven times this season and are 5-2 ATS in those contests.

-- Texas A&M's games this year have hit the over in 33.3% of its opportunities (four times in 12 games with a set point total).
+- Texas A&M's games this year have hit the over four times in 12 opportunities (33.3%).

 - The Aggies average 400.2 yards per game, 21.1 more yards than the 379.1 the Tigers allow per matchup.